jcurl/RJCP.DLL.SerialPortStream/README.md

 It has been tested to compile and unit test cases pass with the `dotnet` command on Linux.

-#### 3.2.3 Microsoft Compact Framework (not supported)

-SerialPortStream is not designed for the Compact Framework.

 ## 4.0 Installation